-Local Control Alive and Well in States that Adopted Common Core State Standards
+Local Control Alive and Well in States Using Common Core State Standards

 Opponents of high, comparable standards have often claimed that the Common Core State Standards were federally-driven and forced upon states.
 Statements like these have led some to believe – erroneously – that the federal government also controls what is taught in the classroom.